Login/Sign Up

 Drug Warnings

-Do not take Uroquin Syrup if you are allergic to any of its contents; if you had swelling or tearing of tendons while taking quinolone antibiotics.
-Uroquin Syrup is associated with an increased risk of tendon rupture and tendonitis in all age groups; this risk is higher in patients older than 60 years, people taking corticosteroids, who have had kidney, heart or lung transplants.
-Consult your doctor immediately if you experience tendon pain, swelling or inflammation while taking Uroquin Syrup.
+Do not take Uroquin Syrup if you are allergic to any of its ingredients or if you have experienced swelling or tendon tearing while taking quinolone antibiotics.
+Uroquin Syrup is associated with an increased risk of tendonitis and tendon rupture in all age groups; this risk is higher in patients over 60 years old, those taking corticosteroids, or those who have had kidney, heart, or lung transplants.
+Consult your doctor immediately if you experience tendon pain, swelling, or inflammation while taking Uroquin Syrup.
 Do not take Uroquin Syrup if you have myasthenia gravis, as it may cause increased muscle weakness.
-Talk to your doctor if you have epilepsy, low levels of potassium, nervous or muscle problems, head injury or brain tumour, diabetes, rheumatoid arthritis, heart, kidney or liver problems.
-Consult your doctor if you are pregnant or breastfeeding.
-Avoid alcohol consumption while taking Uroquin Syrup as it may cause increased dizziness.
-Uroquin Syrup may cause dizziness and vision problems, so be cautious while driving.
+Talk to your doctor if you have epilepsy, low potassium levels, nervous or muscle disorders, head injury or brain tumour, diabetes, rheumatoid arthritis, or heart, kidney, or liver problems.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding before taking Uroquin Syrup.
+Avoid alcohol consumption while taking Uroquin Syrup, as it may increase dizziness.
+Uroquin Syrup may cause dizziness and vision problems, so avoid driving or operating machinery until you are fully alert.

 Habit Forming